adventurelibrary/ADVL-Issues/README.md

 11. Give your assets tags
 12. Search for assets by tag and category

-*Note: No instructions for using the website are given here **intentionally**, we would like to gather feedback based on un0guided first impressions.*
+*Note: No instructions for using the website are given here **intentionally**, we would like to gather feedback based on unguided first impressions.*

 ### Feedback
 Report any problems through the Github issues page.
 Create a new issue, be sure to include the page on which the issue occured, and if possible screenshots.